Imran borrows waistcoat from NA employee for card picture

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PTI Chairman Imran Khan borrowed the waistcoat of a photographer for his National Assembly card picture on Monday.Imran Khan, who is his party’s nominee for prime minister, was sworn in along with other elected lawmakers during the inaugural session of the 15th National Assembly on Monday.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan borrowed the waistcoat of a photographer for his National Assembly card picture on Monday.Imran Khan, who is his party’s nominee for prime minister, was sworn in along with other elected lawmakers during the inaugural session of the 15th National Assembly on Monday.
 The swearing-in marked the third consecutive democratic transfer of power.

 The PTI chief reached the Parliament wearing a white shalwar kameez and had to ask for a waistcoat as a necessity for the photograph.
 The employee happily obliged by the request and took off his waistcoat while helping the PM in waiting to wear it.
 Imran Khan then sat on the stool for himself to be clicked.